DevExpress/devextreme-documentation/api-reference/10 UI Components/dxValidationSummary/3 Methods/refreshValidationGroup().md

 ---
 ---
 ##### shortDescription
-Refreshes the ValidationSummary subscription to a target [ValidationGroup](/Documentation/ApiReference/UI_Components/dxValidationGroup/).
+Resubscribes the ValidationSummary to a target [ValidationGroup](/Documentation/ApiReference/UI_Components/dxValidationGroup/).

 ---
 Use this method if target **ValidationGroup** is recreated.